AzamLukman/mcuboot/docs/encrypted_images.md

 ## [Rationale](#rationale)

-To provide confidentiality of image data while in transport to the device or while residing on an external flash, `MCUboot` has support for encrypting/decrypting images on-the-fly while upgrading.
+To provide confidentiality of image data while in transport to the device or while residing on an external flash, `MCUBoot` has support for encrypting/decrypting images on-the-fly while upgrading.

 The image header needs to flag this image as `ENCRYPTED` (0x04) and